Balsam Fir refers to two primary varieties of trees that are grown throughout much of Canada and the Northeastern United States.

 1- Framing Lumber

 Because Balsam Fir is soft and does not have a strong resistance to decay, it is not usable in all construction areas.

-However, you can use Balsam Fir when framing in construction projects, and in some cases, for siding.
+However, you can use Balsam Fir for framing and dimensional lumber (such as two-by-fours) in construction projects, and in some cases, for siding.